Skip to main content

 2. Reframe your thinking

 Reassessing the way you think about things – failure, in particular – can help you to develop a more entrepreneurial mindset.
 Everyone is afraid of failure.
 It’s part of what makes us human.
 But unfortunately, failure is an inevitable part of both life and business.
 It’s impossible to avoid – but the way we handle it makes all the difference.
+As Trinny Woodall says in her BBC Maestro course, “That setback in your life can propel you forward and really help you to learn for something in the future to do it differently.”

-Rather than thinking of them as failures, think about what you can learn from each setback on your journey.
+So rather than thinking of them as failures, think about what you can learn from each setback on your journey.
 Are there mistakes you’ve made that you know not to repeat again?
 Have you tried certain strategies which haven’t worked?
 Are there any things that did work, that you can tweak and use again in the future?

 For Peter Jones, there is no such thing as failure.
 He explains: